kennethkn/copilot-history-wipe/README.md

 4. Run the script

     ```shell
-    python del_bing_chat_hist.py
+    python script.py
     ```

-    The script launches the Edge browser, opens the Bing chat page, and waits for you to log in to your Microsoft account.
+    It launches the Edge browser, opens the Bing chat page, and waits for you to log in to your Microsoft account.
 Then, it clicks the delete button on each chat to clear all history eventually.

     Note: If you have a long chat history, the website may not display the entire history at once because the earlier chats are not recent enough to be shown.
 Therefore, it is recommended to reload the page after the script says "DONE" to confirm that all chat history has been cleared.
-You can rerun the script as needed.
+You will be prompted to rerun the script.

     The script provides instructions and updates on its progress as it runs, so simply follow them.